Google TV (service): Google TV

 The Google TV service was announced in September 2020 along with the launch of Chromecast with Google TV having an updated interface with service features available first on it and to be made available later on some Android TVs.
-At the same time, the Google Play Movies & TV app was also updated with same interface as well as related features and was renamed to Google TV on Android mobile devices in the United States.
+At the same time, the Google Play Movies & TV app was also updated with same interface as well as related features and was renamed Google TV on Android mobile devices in the United States.
 The Google TV user interface is deeply integrated with the Google TV video service.

-In September 2020, the Google Play Movies & TV mobile app was renamed to Google TV and related features were added to it, coinciding with the announcement of Google TV interface available first on the new Chromecast.
+In September 2020, the Google Play Movies & TV mobile app was renamed Google TV and related features were added to it, coinciding with the announcement of Google TV interface available first on the new Chromecast.

 In March 2021, users were informed that the app used on several TVs would no longer be available in June 2021 and users should use the YouTube app instead.

 In April 2021, Google began to deprecate the Google Play Movies & TV app on Roku, LG, Samsung, and Vizio smart TVs, the app to shut down on July 15, redirecting users on these platforms to the YouTube app.

 In March 2022, it was announced that Google Play Movies & TV was moving to Google TV and starting in May 2022, the Google TV app would be home for buying, renting, and watching movies and shows on Android mobile device or tablet.
-It was also announced that Movies & TV would no longer be supported on the Google Play app and Google Play will continue to be store for apps, games, and books.
+It was also announced that Movies & TV would no longer be supported on the Google Play app and Google Play would continue to be store for apps, games, and books.

 The service expanded to iOS in June 2022.

-In January 2024, it was announced that Google Play Movies & TV would be removed on Android TV and the Google Play website; the web version would move to YouTube.
+In December 2023, it was announced that Google Play Movies & TV would be removed on Android TV and the Google Play website on January 7, 2024; the web version would move to YouTube.

 In October 2025, 3D content became available on the platform for the first time.